jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_logging.md

-# Study of rclcpp logging with focus on realtime-compliance
+# Study of ROS 2 logging with focus on realtime-compliance

 ## Introduction